Nebula-Block-Data/docs/API_Reference/Serverless_Endpoints/Generate_Images.md

 #### Response

 Here's an example of a successful response.
-It consists of a stream of `data` dictionaries, each containing the data for a generated token.
-The entire collection of dictionaries represents the complete generated response.
+Note that you need to decode the b64 json data with a decoder of your choice to see the image.

 ```json
 {